-Have you tried the Pioneer Woman’s Penne a la Betsy yet??
-I always thought it looked good, but I kept putting off making it for some reason or another… I finally tried it a few weeks ago and..
+Have you tried the The Pioneer Woman’s Penne a la Betsy yet?
+I tried it a few weeks ago and Oh.
+My.
+Gosh.

-It is sooooooooooo good!!
-The first time I made it following her directions exactly, using shrimp.
-It was *wonderful* and I don’t really even like shrimp that much!!
-LOL.
+It’s wonderful!
+The first time, I made it following her directions exactly and used shrimp.
+It was wonderful.
 I definitely wanted to try it again, this time with chicken.
 You could also leave out meat all together and this would make a scrumptious pasta side dish.
 The sauce, really, is to die for, I don’t know where Tomato Cream sauce has been all my life but now I’ve found it and I’m never letting it go again.

 First, rinse your chicken breasts in cold water, then lay on some wax paper.